breakdowns/slam-mirrorbot/README.md

 ## Using service accounts for uploading to avoid user rate limit
-For Service Account to work, you must set **USE_SERVICE_ACCOUNTS="True"** in config file or environment variables Many thanks to [AutoRClone](https://github.com/xyou365/AutoRclone) for the scripts **NOTE:** Using service accounts is only recommended while uploading to a team drive.
+For Service Account to work, you must set **USE_SERVICE_ACCOUNTS="True"** in config file or environment variables Many thanks to [AutoRClone](https://github.com/xyou365/AutoRclone) for the scripts **NOTE**: Using service accounts is only recommended while uploading to a team drive.

 ## Generate service accounts.
 [What is service account](https://cloud.google.com/iam/docs/service-accounts)

 Let us create only the service accounts that we need.
-**Warning:** abuse of this feature is not the aim of this project and we do **NOT** recommend that you make a lot of projects, just one project and 100 sa allow you plenty of use, its also possible that over abuse might get your projects banned by google.
+**Warning**: abuse of this feature is not the aim of this project and we do **NOT** recommend that you make a lot of projects, just one project and 100 sa allow you plenty of use, its also possible that over abuse might get your projects banned by google.

 ```
 Note: 1 service account can copy around 750gb a day, 1 project can make 100 service accounts so that's 75tb a day, for most users this should easily suffice.